from training.npr.org: https://training.npr.org/sources/wilfred-chan/

 Those convicted can face up to life in prison.
 And the law’s reach is not just limited to Hong Kong residents — under article 38, it applies to offenses committed by anyone, anywhere in the world.
 There’s already been a chilling effect with local pro-democracy political parties disbanding, citizens deleting social media profiles and shops removing political posters.

 Chan’s recent piece for The Nation — “The Infinite Heartbreak of Loving Hong Kong” — tackles the despair of watching the city change for the worse.
 He’s also written about the impact of the United States on Hong Kong politics and the precarity of political freedoms.

 Chan was formerly a member of Lausan, a transnational collective that shares decolonial left-wing perspectives from Hong Kong writers and activists.
-His work has also been published in Dissent Magazine, The Guardian, Splinter News and ArtAsiaPacific.
+His work has also been published in Dissent Magazine, Splinter News and ArtAsiaPacific.

 Expertise: Hong Kong protests and the national security law/pro-democracy movement

 Location: New York, N.Y.